Top of Page

 All the various information originating from communications by customers will be managed under strict security and with reference to the relevant laws, regulations, and guidelines.

 However, customers who cannot agree to the use of their logs and other data because they do not wish for unauthorized communications to be blocked through DNS filtering, and customers that anticipate concerns related to maintaining the confidentiality of communications, may opt out of this initiative.
-This initiative is planned to begin on January 16, 2017.

 Please contact us using one of the methods below with any questions or to opt out of the service.